mildsunrise/dm500-satip/README.md

 I [forked][kernel-fork] the stbx25xx-linux project and added support for the DM500 and a few of its hardware (reverse engineered some of the closed-source drivers).
-Currently, the kernel supports:
+Currently, the following hardware from the DM500 is usable and has been tested:

  - DVB satellite frontend (STV0299), PLL tuner
- - DVB demuxer, video decoder, audio decoder
+ - DVB demuxer
  - GPIO (two LEDs, LNB voltage, etc.)
  - I2C bus
- - The RS-232 UART
+ - RS-232 UART
  - NE2000-based network

-Currently unsupported hardware (or not finished):
+Hardware that has support but has not been tested, is not enabled in `config_kernel` or isn't finished:

- - DVB terrestrial and cable frontends
+ - DVB video decoder, audio decoder
- - Flash memory
  - Audio output
  - Video output
+ - Flash memory

+Unsupported hardware, or hardware which hasn't been investigated:

+ - DVB terrestrial and cable frontends
  - Smartcard reader
  - IR receiver